rich-nieto/irt-simulator/README.md

 - Simulate response data using the **2PL model**.
 - Generate item parameters (discrimination and difficulty) and person abilities.
-- Outputs simulated responses in a convenient tabular format (Pandas DataFrame).
 - Reproducible simulations with seed support.

 ## Installation